JikaiJin/jikaiwebsite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Statistics: non-parametric and causal inference
+  - Statistics (non-parametric and causal inference)
-  - Operations research: experiment design, uncertainty in decision-making
+  - Operations research (experiment design, uncertainty in decision-making)
   - Social aspects of data science

 # Education to show in About widget